lorenzoaper/ram-symfony/README.md

     alt="notlogged"
     width="686" height="289">
   </p>
-- Sign up then access to the possibility to write a card.
+- Sign up then access the possibility to write a card.
   <p align="center">
   <img src="secondway.png"
     alt="logged"
     width="686" height="289">
   </p>

-You just have to hover a card to see it, that's it !
+You just have to over a card to see it, that's it !

-## How randomise work
+## How randomization works

 ```php
 public  function  getRandomMessage(){